 Keeps us from the stark reality

-- Epic Rocking: The 6:07 "Waiting for the Night to Fall"; "Enjoy the Silence" also qualifies if one includes the hidden interlude.
+- Epic Rocking: The 6:07 "Waiting for the Night", although "rocking" would be a very strong word for what is a quiet, gentle, atmospheric mood-piece.
+"Enjoy the Silence" also qualifies if one includes the hidden interlude.

 - Everything Is an Instrument: The percussion track to "Personal Jesus" was created by recording the band members jumping on their instrument cases.

-- Hidden Track: "Enjoy the Silence" and "Blue Dress" continue Depeche Mode's habit of including these, featuring follow-ups to the hidden "Interlude #1" track from Music for the Masses; like previous cases, the two interludes on Violator are sequenced as being part of the same track as the songs that directly precede them.
+- Hidden Track: "Enjoy the Silence" and "Blue Dress" continue Depeche Mode's habit of including these, featuring follow-ups to the unlisted "Interlude #1" from Music for the Masses; like previously, the two "interludes" on Violator are sequenced as being part of the same track as the songs that directly precede them.

 - Lighter and Softer:

-- While the lyrics continue the dark, melodramatic tone established in 1984's Some Great Reward, the instrumentation on most songs is noticeably softer compared to the industrial-influenced style of Music for the Masses.
+- While the lyrics continue the dark, melodramatic, and sexually-driven tone established in 1984's Some Great Reward, the instrumentation on most songs is noticeably softer and rock-oriented compared to the industrial-influenced style of the band's albums from Construction Time Again to Music for the Masses.

 - The opening track "World in My Eyes" is also much lighter in its subject matter than previous Martin Gore-penned Depeche Mode songs; Word of God describes it as "saying that love and sex and pleasure are positive things."